odea-project/qAlgorithms/report/discussion_tests.md

 5) PFAS data:
 HPLC-orbitrap measurements consisting of blank measurements and water samples containing PFAS.
-[@todo] mit oder ohne matrix?
+Unisensor samples were filtered to remove matrix before measurement.

-6) High-consistency standards
+1) High-consistency standards
 As a reference for a stable system, ten replicates of a standard mixture in pure water were mesasured on an HPLC-orbitrap system.
 They were measured at the end of a longer run and are assumed to represent